Author: Abhishek Nag

 Best Practices for JWT Authentication

-• Single Sign-On (SSO): Implement SSO with JWT Authentication in .NET Core to enable seamless access across multiple applications.
+1. Single Sign-On (SSO): Implement SSO for seamless user authentication across multiple applications.

 Conclusion